Metal Armor Dragonar: Earth Federation Military (formerly Earth Alliance)

-United Lunar Empire Gigano
+United Lunar Empire Giganos

 Meio Plato - Giganos' top ace pilot, nicknamed the Blue Hawk (蒼き鷹, Aoki Taka).
 He gained fame piloting the Falguen and is fiercely loyal to Guiltorre.
 His father Lang Plato is the engineer who helped develop the Dragonars, and he has a younger sister, Linda, who opposes the war.
 Despite his calm nature and popularity with younger pilots, he is repeatedly looked down on by his superiors for failing to capture the Dragonars and begins to chaffe under Dorchenov's command, eventually being framed for the murder of Guiltorre by Dorchenov.
 In the end, he and Kaine set aside their differences and defeat Dorchenov by exploiting Dorchenov's machine's weakness and attacking with a volley of missiles and finished by a combination attack using their beam swords (which was recognised and implemented into Super Robot Wars).
 He is very much an homage to Char Aznable from Gundam.
 Voiced by Jūrōta Kosugi.